nategood/blog/content/articles/database-read-write-splitting-scaling.md

 ## Measuring Lag

-In order to "do better" we have to have a way of determining when its acceptable to read from a slave.
-In order to do that, we need to define some metrics for measuring Lag.
+In order to do better we have to have a way of determining when it is acceptable to read from a slave.
+In order to do that, we need to define some metrics for measuring lag.

 There are two common ways to measure lag.
 The simplest, and most widely applicable is **Time-Based Lag**.
 Time-Based Lag, as you might guess, measures the delay between a master and a slave in terms of time.
 This is commonly measured as how much time has elapsed from the time a piece of data was written to the master to the time that same piece of data was written to a slave.

 The second, and in many cases, more useful, is **Event-Based Lag**.
-Event-Based Lag is measure in terms of how many "events" or "writes" have happened on master that have yet to happen on the slave.
+Event-Based Lag is measure in terms of how many events or writes* have happened on master that have yet to happen on the slave.
 It is often even more useful to know the answer to "Has event E happened on the slave S?" as opposed to "How many events is slave S behind the master?".
 More on this later.

-_Determining what an event is will likely be vendor and even configuration specific.
-An event would simply be the log item (a row, a statement, etc.)._
+_*Events aren't necessarily a one to one mapping of writes.
+Determing what an event is will likely be vendor and even configuration specific.
+Having said that, the general idea of keeping a tab on whether or not a slave has caught up to a particular event is useful regardless of what consititutes an event._

 ## Defining Tolerance